ImmersiveIran > Travel Guide > Is Iran safe to visit?

 Transportation:

-Use official taxis or ridesharing apps for getting around.
+For safer travel around Iran, use official taxis or ridesharing apps for getting around.

 *